chili-chips-ba/openeye-CamSI/README.md

 **<h3> Acknowledgements </h3>**
 We are grateful to:
- - NLnet Foundation's sponsorship for giving us an opportunity to work on this novel, video-centric designware
+ - NLnet Foundation's sponsorship for giving us an opportunity to work on this novel, video-centric designware in SystemVerilog RTL
- - [StereoNinja](https://github.com/StereoNinja/StereoNinjaFPGA), whose pioneering work has set the stage for this major performance and functionality expansion
+ - [StereoNinja](https://github.com/StereoNinja/StereoNinjaFPGA), whose project has set the stage for this major performance and functionality expansion

 > ![logo_nlnet](https://github.com/chili-chips-ba/openeye/assets/67533663/18e7db5c-8c52-406b-a58e-8860caa327c2)